Disclaimer

 For property investors facing loan affordability issues, specialist finance may be able to offer reprieve.
 When we assess a claim, we look at the claimants’ wider circumstances.
 Rather than solely focus on their income.

 What’s more, specialist finance offers a more flexible option for property investors.
 As loan affordability became a problem for many, high street lenders tightened their criteria.
-The future looks uncertain, which make banks nervous.
+The future looks uncertain, which makes banks nervous.

 But, we have never stopped lending since our founding.
 We’re able to support investors in good times and bad.
 Even to those who may have missed payments, CCJs, or even bankruptcies on their records.